Introduction to Info Source

 Financial Management Services involve activities undertaken to ensure the prudent use of public resources, including planning, budgeting, accounting, reporting, control and oversight, analysis, decision support and advice, and financial systems.

-The Performance Improvement and Risk Management team is responsible for implementing and overseeing the Performance Improvement and Risk Management Program at WDBA.
-Areas for performance improvement at the corporate level are identified in conjunction with Internal Audit and Risk Management teams as well as business unit self-assessments.
-The Performance Improvement and Risk Management team also manages the Risk Register that has been developed for the project ensuring WDBA is conducting its risk management responsibilities effectively.
+The Risk Management team is responsible for implementing and overseeing the Risk Management Program at WDBA.
+The Risk Management team manages the Risk Register that has been developed for the organization’s operations ensuring WDBA is conducting its risk management responsibilities effectively.
 Risks assessments and mitigation strategies are reviewed and challenged to ensure risks are appropriately identified, reviewed and properly managed.

 Human Resources Management Services